School Board Policy 526 -

-A. Any student who believes he or she has been the victim of hazing or any person who has personally observed or has knowledge or belief of conduct which may constitute hazing shall report the alleged acts immediately to an appropriate school district official designated by this policy such as a coach, counselor, teacher, athletic director or administrator.
+A. Any student who believes they have been the target or victim of hazing or any person who has personally observed or has knowledge or belief of conduct which may constitute hazing shall report the alleged acts immediately to an appropriate school district official designated by this policy such as a coach, counselor, teacher, athletic director or administrator.
 A person may report hazing anonymously.
 However, the school district may not rely solely on an anonymous report to determine discipline or other remedial responses.

-B. The building principal, the principal's designee, or the building supervisor (hereinafter the "building report taker") is the person responsible for receiving and investigating reports of hazing at the building level.
+The building principal, the principal's designee, or the building supervisor (hereinafter the "building report taker") is the person responsible for receiving and investigating reports of hazing at the building level.
 Any adult school district personnel who receives a report of hazing prohibited by this policy shall inform the building report taker immediately.
 Any person may report hazing directly to a school district human rights officer or to the superintendent.
 If the complaint involves the building report taker, the complaint shall be made or filed directly with the assistant superintendent or superintendent or the school district human rights officer by the reporting party or complainant.

-C. Teachers, administrators, volunteers, contractors and other employees of the school district shall be particularly alert to possible situations, circumstances or events which might include hazing.
-Any such person who receives a report of, observes, or has other knowledge or belief of conduct which may constitute hazing shall make reasonable efforts to address and resolve the hazing and shall inform the building principal immediately.
+C. A teacher, administrator, volunteer, contractor and other school employees shall be particularly alert to possible situations, circumstances or events which might include hazing.
+Any such person who witnesses, observes, receives a report of, or has other knowledge or belief of conduct which may constitute hazing shall make reasonable efforts to address and resolve the hazing and shall inform the building report taker immediately.
 School district personnel who fail to inform the building report taker of conduct that may constitute hazing or who fail to make reasonable efforts to address and resolve the hazing in a timely manner may be subject to disciplinary action.

-D. Submission of a good faith complaint or report of hazing by a student or staff member will not affect the complainant or reporter’s future employment, grades, activity participation or work assignments.
+D. Submission of a good faith complaint or report of hazing by a student or staff member will not affect the complainant or reporter’s future employment, grades, activity participation, work assignments, or educational work environment.

 V. School District Action

 A. Within three (3) days of the receipt of a complaint or report of hazing, the school district shall undertake or authorize an investigation by school district officials or a third party designated by the school district.

-B. The building report taker or other appropriate school district officials may take immediate steps, at its discretion, to protect the target or victim of the hazing, the complainant, the reporter, and students, or others pending completion of an investigation of alleged hazing prohibited by this policy.
+B. The building report taker or other appropriate school district officials may take immediate steps, at their discretion, to protect the target or victim of the hazing, the complainant, the reporter, and students, or others pending completion of an investigation of alleged hazing prohibited by this policy.

-C. Upon completion of an investigation that determines hazing has occurred, the school district will take appropriate action against students or staff that condoned, planned, directed, encouraged, aided, permitted, or engaged in hazing.
+D. Upon completion of an investigation that determines hazing has occurred, the school district will take appropriate action against students or staff that condoned, planned, directed, encouraged, aided, permitted, or engaged in hazing.
 Such action may include, but is not limited to, warning, suspension, suspension from Minnesota State High School League activities, Saturday School, exclusion, expulsion, transfer, remediation, termination or discharge.
-Disciplinary consequences will be adequate to deter violations and to appropriately discipline prohibited behavior.
-School district action taken for violation of this policy will be consistent with the requirements of applicable collective bargaining agreements, applicable statutory authority, including the Minnesota Pupil Fair Dismissal Act, school district policies and regulations.
+Disciplinary consequences will be adequate to try to deter violations and to appropriately discipline prohibited behavior.
+School district action taken for violation of this policy will be consistent with the requirements of applicable collective bargaining agreements, applicable statutory authority, including the Minnesota Pupil Fair Dismissal Act, and applicable school district policies and regulations.

-D. The school district is not authorized to disclose to a victim private educational or personnel data regarding an alleged perpetrator who is a student or employee of the school district.
-At a parent(s)/guardian(s) request school officials will notify the parent(s)/guardian(s) of students who are targets or victims of hazing and the parent(s) or guardian(s) of alleged perpetrators of hazing who have been involved in a hazing incident of the remedial action taken, to the extent permitted by law, based on a confirmed report.
+E. The school district is not authorized to disclose to a victim private educational or personnel data regarding an alleged perpetrator who is a student or employee of the school district.
+At a parent(s)/guardian(s) request school officials will notify the parent(s)/guardian(s) of students who are targets or victims of hazing and the parent(s) or guardian(s) of alleged perpetrators of hazing who have been involved in a reported and confirmed hazing incident of the remedial or disciplinary action taken, to the extent permitted by law.

 VII.
 Dissemination of Policy